-This gracious Georgian-style home for sale in Newcastle, Maine, was built by the noted British church architect Henry Vaughan in 1883, and it was beautifully restored and maintained for decades by the Hart family.
+This gracious Georgian-style home for sale in Newcastle, Maine, was built by a noted British church architect in 1883, and it was beautifully restored and maintained for decades by the Hart family.

 Historic Glidden Point Estate in Newcastle, Maine

 George & Josephine Hart bought the property in 1953

 Josephine Hart died earlier this year at the age of 92.
 When I was researching this post I came across a beautiful obituary that talked a lot about her life in this house:

 “The house was quite run-down early on, but over several years, Jo re-did each room with care, creating a home as beautiful on the inside as out.
 She enjoyed entertaining guests there and having parties that, by some accounts, bordered on being a little too much fun.

 “As the children grew up, Jo ran an informal community center for their Lincoln Academy friends.

 “The ping-pong table was in the front hall, the pool table in the back room, and the band practiced in the dining room.
 If a young person was having trouble, he or she was welcome to live at the house for as long as needed.”